DevExCodeHub/custom-toolchain/README.md

 1. From your toolchain's Overview page, click DevOps Insights.
 2. Click Team Dynamics or Developer Insights and then choose a data category.

 ![Image8.png](https://github.com/nailahDev/DevOps/blob/master/Images/8.PNG)

 3. Explore your project's data by viewing the dashboards in the data category.
 If you want to know more about a graph or what you might do with its information, click Information or Guidance.

 ![Image7.png](https://github.com/nailahDev/DevOps/blob/master/Images/7.PNG)

 4. After you explore Team Dynamics and Developer Insights, configure Deployment Risk to help you enforce code quality.
 Deployment Risk is compatible with both Delivery Pipeline for Continuous Delivery and Jenkins.

-### Task 4:IBM Cloud Availability Monitoring
-What's an app developer's worst nightmare?
-The app becomes unresponsive, so users become frustrated and move to a competitor.
-This scenario threatens even the top apps in the industry, such as Netflix and Uber.
-To ensure that your app is always available and satisfying users, teams must monitor its availability and response time with simulated tests.
-1. To add Availability Monitoring to a toolchain:
-- Click Add a Tool.
-- Click Availability Monitoring.
-- Click Create Integration.

-1. Go to the IBM Cloud Apps dashboard.
-Click the application to monitor.
-By default, the application's Overview page opens.

-2. Click ***Monitoring***.
-3. View the monitoring information.
-4. Click See Monitoring Details.
-On the Monitoring Details page, scroll to the Synthetic Tests section and look for the card that represents the default test that runs to check site availability for the URL.

-5. On the card, click the menu and click ***Edit *** to view the test configuration.

-6. View the information about the test, including its name and the URL that is used to test the site availability.

-7. View the settings to customize how the test runs.
-You can change several configuration parameters, including the interval at which the test is run and the locations that it is run from.
-8. Change the interval parameter to 1 minute so that you can quickly see when a failure occurs.
-Click Finish.

-1. Open the detailed monitoring information for the application by clicking ***See Monitoring Details***

-To make sure that monitoring is working, you will stop the application and see that the availability monitor reflects that the application is not available.
-Then, you will restart the application and ensure that the monitor changes the status of the app.
-1. Go to the application's dashboard and click Overview.
-2. Simulate an outage by stopping the app.
-3. Click Monitoring to see the Availability Monitoring dashboard.
-The dashboard reflects that the application is not available.
-4. Return to the Monitoring page, and restart the app.

 ### Summary

-You learned how to add IBM Delivery Pipeline works,  Cloud Availability Monitoring to your toolchain so that you can monitor your app.
-You also learned about the application availability monitoring that is provided by default.
+In this tutorial you learned the IBM Garage Method and created a toolchain that includes a sample application, a Git repository, Eclipse Orin Web (IDE), and a delivery pipeline.
+Then, you  delivered a cognitive application to production on IBM Cloud.
+You also learned about the application availability monitoring & DevOps Insights that is provided by IBM Cloud.